dotnet/designs/accepted/install-locations.md

 ### Describe targeting packs
 In .NET Core 3.0 aside from the shared frameworks (which are effectively also runtime packs) there's also the notion of targeting packs.
 The document might mention them, where they live and if the installation types have any effect on their behavior.

+### Support for per-user installation
+This would in theory allow installation which would be registered in `PATH` (and similar mechanism) but would be per-user and thus not require admin/root rights to install.

+This approach has severe security implications though:
+* The hosts would need to consider the per-use location during their search of `hostfxr` and frameworks/SDKs.
+* As such it would be possible for malicious code to register per-user location without admin rights.
+* Later on tool running under admin rights would consider the per-user location and allow loading code from effectively arbitrary location into the context of elevated process.

+As such there is no proposal to add any per-user installation type right now.